While ginger is an ingredient in many recipes, ginger desserts are where it really shines.

 It only takes about 35 minutes to make, and all you’ll need are molasses and basic baking ingredients.

-If you want to add cream cheese frosting to the top, you’ll also need some cream cheese, vanilla extract, maple extract (or maple syrup), cream, confectioner’s sugar, and butter.
+If you want to add cream cheese frosting to the top, it’s easy.
+Just mix cream cheese, vanilla, maple extract, cream, confectioner’s sugar, and butter.

 Lattes are always a great way to start the day, but they’re also good as after-dinner sweets.